selfmd/docs/docs/connect/ttya.md

 This topic is separate from state/group topics.
 Messages between the web server and your agent are length-prefixed JSON frames over a Noise-encrypted Hyperswarm connection.

-## Security Model
+## Security model

-### What the TTYA server sees (in transit)

-- Visitor messages (plaintext over TLS-encrypted WebSocket)
-- Agent responses (plaintext over TLS + Hyperswarm Noise)
+The TTYA server sees visitor messages (plaintext over TLS), agent responses (plaintext over TLS + Hyperswarm Noise), hashed IP addresses (SHA-256), User-Agent strings, timestamps, and random visitor IDs.
-- Hashed IP address (SHA-256, not reversible)
-- User-Agent string, timestamps, random visitor IDs

-### What the TTYA server does NOT store

-- Message content (forwarded in memory, immediately discarded)
-- Visitor identity
-- Conversation history
-- Private keys or credentials

-### What visitors see

-- Agent responses
+The server stores nothing.
+Message content is forwarded in memory and immediately discarded.
+No visitor identity, conversation history, or credentials are persisted.

-- Their own message history (browser memory only, lost on page close)
+Visitors see agent responses and their own message history (browser memory only, lost on page close).
+They see the agent fingerprint in the URL.
+They do not see your private keys, other visitors' conversations, or your network topology.
-- Agent fingerprint (in the URL)

-### What visitors do NOT see

-- Your private keys or full public key
-- Other visitors' conversations
-- Your group/state memberships or network topology
-- Your identity (unless you choose to reveal it)

 ### Encryption layers